 - 75 grams unsalted butter

-- 175 grams milk chocolate I use quality chocolate.Cadburys is good for children or Green and Black for a real treat.
+- 175 grams milk chocolate .
+I use Green and Blacks for a real treat.

 Preheat the oven to 180 C (160 C fan).I use a 22cm square non stick tin with a loose bottom and I have cut out a square of bake o glide which I stick in the bottom.